In Part 1 of this tutorial series, we explained the basics of using WordPress widgets.

 This information will be used in Step 3.

-Step 2 – Add your contact page.
+Step 2 – Add a support page.

-Create a contact page and note down its URL …
+Create a contact page on your site and note the page URL …

-Step 3 – Create the code for your text widget.
+Step 3 – Create the HTML code for your text widget.

-- Replace “http://yourimagelocation.com/img/supportbutton.jpg” in the code above with the URL of your image location.
+- Replace “http://yourimagelocation.com/img/supportbutton.jpg” in the code with the URL of your image location.

 Replace the above URLs and then copy all of your text file content to your clipboard when finished.

-If you need help figuring out basic HTML code, see this tutorial:
+If you need help understanding basic HTML code, refer to this tutorial:

-Go back into your Widgets area …
+Go back to your Widgets section …

-(Widgets Panel)
+(Widgets Area)

 Step 4 – Add a Text widget.